evansa/evansa/README.md

 - 🔭 I'm currently working on enterprise applications focusing on cloud platforms such as AWS
 - 🌱 I'm currently learning Data science and ML
 <!-- 👯 I'm looking to collaborate on ...-->
-- 🤔 I'm looking for help with ...
+- 🤔 I'm looking for help with ...hmmm
-- 💬 Ask me about ...
+- 💬 Ask me about Python and API designs
-- 📫 How to reach me: ...
+- 📫 How to reach me: through twitter.
 - ⚡ Fun fact: I'm almost a semi-pro golfer
+- 🤖 I automate everything that I can (like this readme)